Counsellor200/GitHubCloneProject/README.md

-Hello, this is a message from my cloned repository
+The objectives of this task is merging and branching modification in a main branch